sejoonoh/P-Tucker/README.md

 	1. Type "make demo"
 	2. Check "sample/result" directory for the demo factorization results

 Orthogonalization of Factor Matrices
 ---------------

-You can apply QR decompositions to output factor matrices and core tensor according to the main paper using MATLAB or other languages.
-Notice that current version of P-Tucker does not orthogonalize factor matrices and update a core tensor.
+Orthogonalization of factor matrices and updating a core tensor are included in the source code (**disabled by default**).
+Please uncomment them (lines 471-472) before you run the code (if you wish to perform orthogonalization).

 P-Tucker-Cache and P-Tucker-APPROX
 ---------------

 If you want to run P-Tucker-Cache or P-Tucker-APPROX, please contact the main author (Sejoon Oh, sejun6431@gmail.com).

 Tested Environment
 ---------------